Economic Sanctions – How they impact business aviation

-1. What are economic sanctions?
+What are economic sanctions?

-Economic sanctions are restrictions which one country places on another country or a group of countries as a form of punishment.
+Economic sanctions are restrictions that one country places on another country or a group of countries as a form of punishment.
 Economic sanctions on the country level are put in place to attempt to effect change in foreign policy or national security.
-In the context of this article or the series of articles on this blog, economic sanctions are either comprehensive (against a specific country) or targeted to block the assets and trade restrictions against governments, individuals, organizations or assets.
+In the context of this article or the series of articles on this blog, economic sanctions are either comprehensive (against a specific country) or targeted to block the assets and trade restrictions against governments, individuals, organizations, or assets.

-2. U.S. Sanction Administration
+U.S. Sanction Administration

 The U.S. Treasury Department, through the Office of Foreign Asset Control (OFAC), administers the U.S. sanction programs and embargoes which target geographic regions and governments.
 While the sanction programs, like the one on Iran, are comprehensive and target specific areas of the country’s economy and also include broad restrictions, others are targeted and are aimed at specific individuals and entities (example: terrorists, drug traffickers, and more recently, oligarch’s who are sympathetic to a government at odds with the U.S.).

 Who is required to comply with OFAC regulations?

-Moreover, it is important to understand that there could be significant risks if prohibited transactions are made that could put all organizations involved in a transaction at risk of violating the regulations.
-Simply out-sourcing your trade compliance to a third party does not relieve an operator from the compliance requirements with the regulation.
+Moreover, it is crucial to understand that there could be significant risks if prohibited transactions are made that could put all organizations involved in a transaction at risk of violating the regulations.
+Simply outsourcing your trade compliance to a third party does not relieve an operator from the compliance requirements with the regulation.
 You should know what your third-party vendors are doing about compliance with the regulations.

-Today there are comprehensive sanctions against countries like Iran, North Korea and Cuba to name a few.
+Today there are comprehensive sanctions against countries like Iran, North Korea, and Cuba, to name a few.
 While there are certain exemptions for certain activities, it is important to understand whether a specific license is required before operations to these countries are conducted.

-Because the programs administered by OFAC change frequently and often require guidance for implementation and understanding, it is important to seek guidance to ensure that you have complete information about the current restrictions and the individuals or companies you plan to do business.
+Because the programs administered by OFAC change frequently and often require guidance for implementation and understanding, it is crucial to seek guidance to ensure that you have complete information about the current restrictions and the individuals or companies you plan to do business.
 If you have specific questions regarding sanctions or compliance, you can reach out to our Global Compliance Team at CCO@univ-wea.com.

-This blog does not constitute legal advice, make sure to contact your trade counsel if your operations are operating to or over a sanctioned country to ensure compliance.
+This blog does not constitute legal advice.
+Make sure to contact your trade counsel if your operations are operating to or over a sanctioned country to ensure compliance.